pulp-platform/pulpino/README.md

 ## Arduino compatible libraries

 Most of official Arduino libraries are supported by PULPino software, they can be compiled, simulated and uploded the same way as traditional software programs using the available PULPino utilities.
-You only need to include main.cpp at the begining of the program:
+You only need to include main.cpp at the beginning of the program:

 	#include "main.cpp"

 Take a look at the `sw/libs/Arduino_libs` subfolder for more information about the status of the currently supported libraries.